Xiaoqiong-Liu/UAV-C/README.md

 # Benchmarking the Robustness of UAV Tracking Against Common Corruptions

 ## Introduction
 This repository presents a benchmark study focused on the robustness of UAV tracking methods against various common corruptions.
-Tracking robustness is crucial for practical UAV applications, where visual conditions can significantly vary due to environmental factors.

 ![teaser](car_zoom_blur.gif)